- MASTER OF ARCHITECTURE: FIRST-PROFESSIONAL

 - MASTER OF LANDSCAPE ARCHITECTURE + URBANISM

 - MASTER OF ADV.
 ARCH.
-STUDIES POST-PROF. / MASTER OF PLANNING
+STUDIES POST-PROF. / MASTER OF URBAN PLANNING

-- MASTER OF HERITAGE CONSERVATION / MASTER OF PLANNING
+- MASTER OF HERITAGE CONSERVATION / MASTER OF URBAN PLANNING

-- MASTER OF LANDSCAPE ARCHITECTURE / MASTER OF PLANNING
+- MASTER OF LANDSCAPE ARCHITECTURE / MASTER OF URBAN PLANNING

 Qualified students who are admitted to the Master of Landscape Architecture program in the School of Architecture and to the graduate program in the USC Price School of Public Policy may complete both degrees in a highly integrated five-seven semester program.